My Go-To Tips For Setting A Budget Friendly Formal Tablescape

 For SOFT textures, I always like to use a tablecloth to start with.
 It helps with clean up and starts is off with a nice soft element on my table right away.
 I also brought in a bit of softness to this table with the thrifted yellow velvet ribbon.

-As a sort of MEDIUM texture, I have all my greenery and leaves in the center of the table with their warm fall tones.
+As a NATURAL texture, I have all my greenery and leaves in the center of the table with their warm fall tones.
+Flowers also work really well for this!

 For my HARD textures, I have two types of metal, brass and silver, I also have glass and porcelain in the mix as well.